the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Several new ruins bonuses with each ruins effect now being weighted, along with buffs to some of the base scenario's bonuses.

-- Several of the 14 factions in the base scenario have received at least 1 new unique component.
+- All 14 factions in the base scenario have received at least 1 new unique component.
 Again, check the Faction Adjustments.md file for more details.

 - And more is planned for the future; check the ToDoList.md file for some of these things.